jenniezheng/Coding_Competitions/README.md

-### Random Code
+### Code
-A set of code I wrote during my free time to familiarize myself with new cs languages and to learn algorithms.
+A collection of code I wrote for various coding challenges on Hackerrank, Code Forces, Google Games, and other events.

-Most of this code originates from prompts on Hackerrank and CodeForces.